Lexi

 Your gift will serve ALL of the children, as 10% of each Waiting Child Donation is shared with our Voice of Hope fund, as well!

-Anthony is an adorable, sweet 1 year old!
+Anthony is an adorable, sweet boy!
 Anthony has a lack of development physically and neurologically.
 In late 2015, a ventriculoperiteneal shunt was placed and he has been free of seizures since then.
 He cannot sit upright by himself and does not talk, but responds to sound.
 Anthony is tube fed due to lack of suck reflex.
 He does not react well to teasing or tactile stimulation by smiling but by irritation and crying.

 has been donated towards the cost of my adoption!